- Packing for Camp:

 10. Food Allergies/Dietary Needs:

 All food allergies and dietary needs should be listed on the registration form so camp staff is aware.
-Many camps do include an element of cooking and/or food related activities.
-We make every effort to provide alternative ingredients so every child can be included equally.
+If camps do include an element of cooking and/or food related activities (suspended for 2021), we make every effort to provide alternative ingredients so every child can be included equally.
 When we have questions, we check-in with parents.
 If you have any questions or concerns about your child’s diet, please do not hesitate to talk to your child’s camp leader.

 11. Medications & Medical Monitoring: